 The CGNC and HRCC are responsible for monitoring the implementation and effectiveness of the diversity policy.
 As such, these committees assess on a periodic basis,

 - the mix of diversity, talents, quality and skills on the Board of Directors and in executive officer and management positions; and

-Bombardier is a global company operating in 51 countries, representing 140 nationalities and 70 languages and conducting largely diversified activities, both in the aviation and transportation industries, which face different market realities.
+Bombardier is a global company present in 12 countries, representing 99 nationalities and 7 languages.
 Wherever it operates, and across every part of its business, it strives to create a diverse and inclusive culture, reflecting a diversity of competencies, genders, ages, personal qualities, geographical representation, business and cultural background, experience and overall expertise.
+As at December 31, 2021, Bombardier had 13,800 employees.
 Pursuant to its diversity policy, as originally implemented in 2015 (and amended in 2020), Bombardier aspires to

 - maintain a Board of Directors composition in which women comprise at least 30% of all directors, and

-- attain, and thereafter maintain, at least 25% of management positions held by women, as relevant positions become vacant and appropriately-skilled candidates are available in the context of the Corporation's continued transformation efforts.
+- attain, and thereafter maintain, at least 30% of management positions held by women, as relevant positions become vacant and appropriately-skilled candidates are available.

-As at December 31, 2019, the target set for women directors has been achieved as women comprised 35.7% of all directors of the Corporation.
-The percentage representing the number of women on the Board of Directors is expected to increase to 38.5% at the close of the Meeting (assuming the election of the 13 proposed nominees at the Meeting), thus maintaining the achievement of the diversity policy’s target for women directors, the whole as set out in the following table:
+As at December 31, 2021, the target set for women directors had been achieved as women comprised 33.33% of all directors of the Corporation.
+The percentage representing the number of women on the Board of Directors is expected to decrease to 30.77% at the close of the Meeting (assuming the election of the 13 proposed nominees at the Meeting), thus maintaining the achievement of the diversity policy’s target for women directors, the whole as set out in the following table: